List of Star Wars films: The Ewok Adventure (1984)

 In a story by Lucas and a screenplay by Bob Carrau, the Towani family spaceship shipwrecks on the forest moon of Endor.
 While trying to repair their ship, the castaway family is split, when a giant creature known as the Gorax kidnaps the parents.
 Taking pity on the kids, a group of native Ewoks led by Wicket decides to help little Cindel Towani and her older brother Mace, rescue their parents.
 Among other stylistic choices making the film unique from the Star Wars episodes is the inclusion of a narrator.

 Ewoks: The Battle for Endor (1985)

 The sequel focuses on the Ewoks protecting their village from marauders led by the evil Lord Terak, who killed all the members of the Towani family except for Cindel, in search of a power battery.
 It was followed by the TV series Ewoks (1985–1987).

 Produced for Disney+

-A Droid Story
+A Droid Story (TBA)

 In December 2020, A Droid Story, an animated adventure film for Disney+ was announced.
 According to the official Star Wars Twitter, the "epic journey will introduce us to a new hero guided by R2-D2 and C-3PO."
+As of 2026, this project has not yet been released.